Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 ### Second Generation: Get rid of ROI and object detectors for acceleration; Moving to large pretraining datasets; Moving to unified architectures for understanding and generation tasks; Mostly before 2022.6.
+- **An Empirical Study of Training End-to-End Vision-and-Language Transformers;** Zi-Yi Dou et al; Meta-analysis.
+Investigate how to design and pre-train a fully transformer-based VL model in an end-to-end manner.
 - **Pixel-BERT: Aligning Image Pixels with Text by Deep Multi-Modal Transformers;** Zhicheng Huang et al; Throw away region-based features, bounding boxes, and object detectors.
 Directly input the raw pixels and use CNN to extract features.
 - **ViLT: Vision-and-Language Transformer Without Convolution or Region Supervision;** Wonjae Kim et al; Get rid of heavy computation of ROI and CNN through utilizing ViT.
 - **Seeing Out of tHe bOx: End-to-End Pre-training for Vision-Language Representation Learning;** Zhicheng Huang et al